-This is a curated set of guides that describe how to install, operate, test, and develop CORD.
+This is a curated set of documents that describe how to install, operate, test, and develop CORD.
+The material is organized in two parts:

 CORD is a community-based open source project.
 In addition to this guide, you can find information about this community, its projects, and its governance on the CORD wiki.
 This includes early white papers and design notes that have shaped CORD's architecture.

-The guide is organized around the major stages in the lifecycle of CORD:
+The guides are organized around the major stages in the lifecycle of CORD:

 - Installation: Installing (and later upgrading) CORD.